sreejitha/Log-Analysis/readme.md

 Psycopg2 is the Postgres Adapter we are using to connect the database with our console program written in python.

+3> ### Download the code
-3> Start the VM using Vagrant:
+Clone this repository into the vagrant folder using the github link above 4> Start the VM using Vagrant:
 From the terminal inside the vagrant subdirectory (which is the directory below 'FSND-Virtual Machine') type
 ```